spsanchore13/spsanchore13/README.md

 # Shantilal Patliya

 👋 Namaste!
-I'm Shantilal Patliya, a Passionate Full Stack MERN Developer from India.
+I'm Shantilal Patliya, A Full Stack Software Engineer from India.

 ## 💻 About Me
 I'm dedicated, determined, and fueled by my passion for web development.
 My journey as a developer has been an exciting one, and I specialize in the MERN stack (MongoDB, Express.js, React, Node.js).
 I thrive on challenges and believe in continuous learning to enhance both my professional and interpersonal skills.
 With every project, I aim to contribute to the growth and success of organizations while making the most of my abilities and knowledge.